 There is a good number of car park spaces available and they also have an overflow car park for busy days.
 There is no charge for parking which is a great bonus for any family day out.

 Inside Almond Valley

-Food & Drinks
+Food & Drinks at Almond Valley

 You can find a great selection of things to eat including toasties, baked potatoes, homemade soup and more.
 There are also cakes and sweets available.
 If you have any special dietary needs head onto their website and download their allergen information.
-This has got to be the best information I have seen for dietary needs.
-Most the places we visit don’t have any information available for you.
-They were also more than happy to make up a ham sandwich with no butter for our youngest son who is dairy intolerant.
-There are also various picnic areas if you didn’t want to eat in the cafe.
+This has to be the best information I have seen for dietary requirements for any family attraction we have visited.
+Most of the places we visit don’t have any information available for you online before you visit which means you have to contact them directly or wait until you arrive.
+They were also more than happy to make up a ham sandwich with no butter/gluten free bread for our youngest son who can’t have dairy or gluten.

 * Reviews are our own opinion.
-We haven’t been paid in anyway for writing this.
+We haven’t been paid in any way for writing this.